Biology, BS

 Pursue your passions with a double major

-With intentionally coordinated curricula, students can double major in biology and exercise science.
+Students can double major in biology and exercise science.
 Expand your opportunities, prepare for medical school or accelerated nursing programs, and explore multiple interests.
 Graduates are well-prepared for the next step in becoming physicians, physician assistants, physical therapists, occupational therapists, athletic trainers, chiropractors, and more.
-At DSU, you can fully pursue your passions and career goals.

 Hands-on lab work